Oddwater/dupe-killer2/README.md

 ## Original Version
 The first version I did allowed addresses to be pasted in or directly edited.
 It included routing and several views.
-Performance suffered greatly due to a <textarea>, which starts behaving badly after around 10k entries.
+Performance suffered greatly due to a textarea, which starts behaving badly after around 10k entries.
 It is included here for reference only.

 https://oddwater.github.io/dupe-killer